Rothenburg ob der Tauber: Middle Ages

 The location was most likely inhabited by Celts before the first century CE.

 In 950, the weir system in today's castle garden was constructed by the Count of Comburg-Rothenburg.

 In 1070, the counts of Comburg-Rothenburg, who also owned the village of Gebsattel, built Rothenburg castle on the mountain top high above the River Tauber.

-The counts of the Comburg-Rothenburg dynasty died out in 1116.
-The last count, Count Heinrich, Emperor Heinrich V appointed instead his nephew Konrad von Hohenstaufen as the successor to the Comburg-Rothenburg properties.
+The counts of the Comburg-Rothenburg dynasty died out in 1116 with the death of the last count, Count Heinrich.
+Emperor Heinrich V instead appointed his nephew Konrad von Hohenstaufen as the successor to the Comburg-Rothenburg properties.

 In 1142, Konrad von Hohenstaufen, who became King Konrad III (1138–52) traded a part of the monastery of Neumünster in Würzburg above the village Detwang and built the Stauffer-Castle Rothenburg on this cheaper land.
 He held court there and appointed officials to act as caretakers.

 In 1170, the city of Rothenburg was founded at the time of the building of Staufer Castle.
 The center was the marketplace and St. James' Church (in German: the St. Jakob).
 The development of the oldest fortification can be seen, the old cellar/old moat and the milk market.
 Walls and towers were built in the 13th century.
 Preserved are the “White Tower” and the Markus Tower with the Röder Arch.

 From 1194 to 1254, the representatives of the Staufer dynasty governed the area around Rothenburg.
 Around this time, the Order of St. John and other orders were founded near St. James' Church and a Dominican nunnery (1258).

 From 1241 to 1242, the Staufer Imperial tax statistics recorded the names of the Jews in Rothenburg.
 Rabbi Meir Ben Baruch of Rothenburg (died 1293, buried 1307 in Worms) had a great reputation as a jurist in Europe.

 In 1274, Rothenburg was accorded privileges by King Rudolf of Habsburg as a free imperial city.
 Three famous fairs were established in the city and in the following centuries, the city expanded.
 The citizens of the city and the Knights of the Hinterland build the Franziskaner (Franciscan) Monastery and the Holy Ghost Hospital (1376/78 incorporated into the city walls).
 The German Order began the building of St. James' Church, which the citizens have used since 1336.
 The Heilig Blut (Holy Blood) pilgrimage attracted many pilgrims to Rothenburg, at the time one of the 20 largest cities of the Holy Roman Empire.
 The population was around 5,500 people within the city walls and another 14,000 in the 150 sqmi of the surrounding territory.

-The Staufer Castle was destroyed by an earthquake in 1356, the St. Blaise chapel is the last remnant today.
+The Staufer Castle was destroyed by an earthquake in 1356; the St. Blaise chapel is the last remnant today.